Billy Van Zandt

-William Van Zandt (born December 13, 1957) is an American playwright and actor, and author.
+William Van Zandt (born December 13, 1957) is an American playwright, actor, and author.
 He is the author of the theatrical memoir Because It's Funny! and the TV memoir Get in the Car, Jane!: Adventures in the TV Wasteland.

 Early life

 Van Zandt was born in Red Bank, New Jersey, to Mary H. Lento and William Brewster Van Zandt.
 He is of Dutch descent through his father, and Italian (Naples) descent through his mother.
 He grew up in Middletown Township, New Jersey.

 Career

 Van Zandt is the co-author and star of the Off-Broadway plays You've Got Hate Mail, Silent Laughter, Drop Dead!, The Boomer Boys Musical, and 21 other theatrical plays written with Jane Milmore, including A Night at the Nutcracker, Wrong Window, and summer stock perennial Love, Sex, and the I.R.S.
 Billy also wrote The Property Known as Garland for Adrienne Barbeau, which ran off-Broadway at the Actor's Playhouse in 2006.

 Van Zandt was nominated for an Emmy Award for his television special I Love Lucy: The Very First Show, and won People's Choice and NAACP Image Awards for his work on the Martin Lawrence comedy Martin and a Prism Multi-Cultural Award for his work on TV's The Hughleys.

 Along with partner Jane Milmore, he assisted with the development of television's The Wayans Bros. for Shawn Wayans and Marlon Wayans, Suddenly Susan for Brooke Shields, Bless This House for Andrew Dice Clay, and Daddy Dearest for Don Rickles and Richard Lewis.

-In addition to starring in his own plays, he has had roles as Bob, one of the sailing teenagers, in Jaws 2 (1978), an alien Starfleet ensign in Star Trek: The Motion Picture (1979), a military school cadet in the 1981 film Taps, a mobster wannabe in the 1999 film A Wake in Providence which he also co-wrote.
+Other film roles include Bob, one of the sailing teenagers, in Jaws 2 (1978), an alien Starfleet ensign in Star Trek: The Motion Picture (1979), a military school cadet in the 1981 film Taps and a mobster wannabe in the 1999 film A Wake in Providence which he also co-wrote.

 On television, he was a regular cast member on the second season of ABC's Anything but Love.
 He was writer and guest star in the 1990 Valerie Bertinelli series Sydney.
-He did a cameo as Groucho Marx on The Marvelous Mrs. Maisel, and played recurring roles - as Funky Old Joe on Nickelodeon's That Girl Lay Lay, and Jerry the Dentist on American Dad.
+He did a cameo as Groucho Marx on The Marvelous Mrs. Maisel, and played recurring roles as Funky Old Joe on Nickelodeon's That Girl Lay Lay, and Jerry the Dentist on American Dad.

 He toured in the Off-Broadway hit You've Got Hate Mail which ran at the Triad Theater from 2010 to 2015, and as of 2025 tours in his play The Boomer Boys Musical.